beerfranz/asset-repository/README.md

 * Asset type: define a category (server, container, pod, etc...)  => Template ?
 * Asset audits: track modifications on assets (create, update, remove)

+* Instance: something that is or was running. eq: Inventory
+  * optionaly (prefered) link to an asset
+  * STATE:
+    * Servers: TODO
+    * Pod: TODO
+    * Container: TODO
+    * systemd: TODO

 TO DO:
 * Change review plan with proof (provided by automatisation ?)